-- Pupil Support Units and use of Alternative provision [only include this section if there is a PSU and/or use AP] - Children who need more intensive support with their behaviour or pastoral needs or who are at risk of suspension or permanent exclusion may be referred to the LEA Behaviour panel, where support will be sought as to next steps.
-These children will also be discussed with the school SENCO to ensure all needs have been identified.
-We will also use the Peterborough SEMH Hub for support as appropriate. - In extreme cases, we may use alternative provisions that are suggested and discussed at Behaviour Panel. - The academy will adhere to the legal duties set out in the DfE's Alternative provision GOV.UK (www.gov.uk) if referring to or operating an Alternative Provision Unit. - carry out regular safe and well checks and monitor attendance and punctuality daily - share information with multi-agency partners if appropriate and consult with parents on the pupil support unit placement - deliver a broad and balanced curriculum offer that aligns to the curriculum in mainstream lessons, satisfies any relevant legal requirements regarding the academy's curriculum, and supports reintegration.
-The curriculum may be personalised to address specific support needs individual children may have - maintain a positive, visible presence from academy leaders to make the pupil support unit an integral part of the academy
+- Children who need more intensive support with their behaviour or pastoral needs or who are at risk of suspension or permanent exclusion may be referred to spend time in an Alternative Provision (AP) unit.
+The aim of an AP unit is to improve behaviour so that the child can successfully reintegrate back into mainstream lessons.
+The academy will: - adhere to the legal duties set out in the DfE's Alternative provision GOV.UK (www.gov.uk) if referring to or operating an Alternative Provision Unit. - carry out regular safe and well checks and monitor attendance and punctuality daily.

-- deploy staff with the appropriate skills set to the pupil support unit so children can be supported with their behaviour and learning needs to ensure effective impact and progress - regularly monitor the progress of all children in pupil support units, including those attending a unit at a different school. - follow OAT's Reintegration Strategy (see Appendix 2) and review reintegration plans at regular intervals - actively involve children and parents in reintegration discussions
+- share information with multi-agency partners if appropriate and consult with parents on the pupil support unit placement - deliver a broad and balanced curriculum offer that aligns to the curriculum in mainstream lessons, satisfies any relevant legal requirements regarding the academy's curriculum, and supports reintegration.
+The curriculum may be personalised to address specific support needs individual children may have - maintain a positive, visible presence from academy leaders to make the pupil support unit an integral part of the academy - deploy staff with the appropriate skills set to the pupil support unit so children can be supported with their behaviour and learning needs to ensure effective impact and progress - regularly monitor the progress of all children in pupil support units, including those attending a unit at a different school. - follow OAT's Reintegration Strategy (see Appendix 2) and review reintegration plans at regular intervals - actively involve children and parents in reintegration discussions